 The phone came along 5000 years after the invention of the written word.
 But the landline did not have the same lasting power as print.
 The survey industry shifted away from phone calls years ago for a number of reasons.

-Community surveying requires that residents live in the place being analyzed.
+Community surveying requires that residents live in the area being researched.
 Area codes are no longer a reliable indicator of where a person lives since people can move states with their cell phones.
 Landlines are obsolete.
 And since most unknown phone numbers come from passionate strangers who desperately want you to extend your car warranty, people don’t answer their phones anyway.

 The Problem With Paper Surveys

 Unlike an area code, a home address does reveal where a person lives, which is why mail is suitable for surveying.

 In the past, Polco’s National Research Centersent each potential respondent a postcard that notified the recipient that a survey packet was on its way.
 Then the packet would arrive, which was followed up by a second survey packet.

 “That second wave increases response rate, but all of that paper, all of that postage, is expensive.
 It’s not environmentally sustainable,” Arocha said.
 “Then governments have to pay for the data entry team to enter all of those responses.
 It’s why paper-based surveying is becoming slightly outdated.”

 Polco started offering an online option years ago.
 All mail materials have a weblink for people who prefer a digital method.
 But we found that this method could not fully replace mail-in surveys.